 Not everyone has or wants a large, open backyard.
 Some homeowners crave the intimacy and privacy a small backyard can offer.
-Of course, landscaping small backyards can be tricky if you have a lot of ideas that you want to implement.
 It's important to make the most of the space that you do have, without over-cluttering the yard.
-With these landscaping ideas for small backyards, you can make big designs happen in a small space.
+With these landscaping ideas, you can make big designs happen in a small space.

 If you're looking for a large project, build a tall deck that can be used as a covered patio below.
 Make sure that the structure is tall enough for people to stand beneath the floor of the deck.
-Create a casual seating space under the deck with an outdoor loveseat or two and a coffee table, depending on the amount of space you have to work with.
+Create a casual seating area under the deck with an outdoor loveseat or two and a coffee table.
 Add outdoor lighting under the deck for an intimate and cozy space.
-On the top deck, create your outdoor dining area.
-Set up a bistro table and chairs for a very small deck or a round dining table with an umbrella and a few chairs if you have more space.
+On the top deck, you can set up your mor traditional patio dining set.

-Utilize space well in back area of your yard with a canopy-covered dining space or a garden seating area with a pergola.
+Create an intimate area further from your home with a canopy-covered dining set or a garden seating area with a pergola.
 By creating a place to walk to, without cramping the patio seating area near your home, you're using all of your space and giving the illusion that your backyard is bigger than it is.
 Instead of seeing asmall unused space in the back of the yard, you'll see the distance that you need to walk to get to your favorite spot.

 With a small yard, you'll want to create something visually appealing to draw the eyes away from the size of the space.
 If you have a garden, use a bold-colored fountain or a large gazing ball in the midst of the garden to capture the attention of visitors.
 For backyards without a garden, add a small arbor or pergola and climbing plants for your focal point.

 In small houses, people add mirrors to make the rooms appear larger than they are.
-Design decorative outdoor mirrors for your backyard to give the illusion that the space is much bigger than it is.
-Not only will your yard have a stylish and unique decorative flair, you'll feel like you're in a large backyard.
+Decorative outdoor mirrors can have the same affect in patio or garden.
+Not only will your yard have stylish and unique decorative flair, you'll feel like you're in a larger space.